Company

 Conventional Systems Vs MABR

 Yes.
-There is a Module integrated mixing system to move water over the surface of the membranes and improve diffusion of nutrients into the biofilm.
+Each module has an integrated mixing system to move water over the surface of the membranes and improve diffusion of nutrients into the biofilm.
+This is our Airlift System, which promotes movement of bulk water through the module 24 hours a day.

 How flexible is OxyMem MABR if an acidic influent is injected?
 Is the biofilm affected or does it resist?